 - Roofing system with white membrane (cover) to reduce the heat island effect

 Minergie: New Couvet Facility Includes Sustainable FeaturesIn Switzerland, Celgene’s new facility in Couvet incorporates a number of sustainable features.
 The Couvet facility, which will manufacture current and future products for blood cancers and inflammatory diseases for worldwide distribution, will use 267 building piles as heat exchangers with the ground for geocooling, and as a heat source via a heat pump.
 It is the first installation of its kind for an industrial building in Switzerland.
-The building will also incorporate solar photovoltaic panels hat will produce 200 MWh of electricity.
-These and other features have enabled the Couvet facility to earn a provisional Minergie label for low energy consumption.
-The site will employ 100 people when it is fully operational by early 2019.
+The building will also incorporate solar photovoltaic panels that will produce 175 MWh of electricity.
+These and other features have enabled the Couvet facility to earn a provisional Minergie designation for low energy consumption.
+Minergie is a registered quality label for new and refurbished low-energy-consumption buildings.

-Celgene invests in technologies that represent the forefront of modern advancements in efficient energy consumption for our various operations around the world.
+EnergyCelgene invests in technologies that are at the forefront of modern advancements in efficient energy consumption for our various operations around the world.
 Our approach includes purchasing efficient lighting and making infrastructure upgrades and replacements that minimize our direct energy consumption.
 Indirectly, Celgene facilities continue to purchase electricity that is derived from certified renewable energy sources.

 Water Quality and Conservation